Villeurbanne

-Villeurbanne ([vilœʁban]; Velorbana) is a commune in the Metropolis of Lyon in Auvergne-Rhône-Alpes region in eastern France.
+Villeurbanne ([vilœʁban]; Velorbana) is a commune in the Metropolis of Lyon in the Auvergne-Rhône-Alpes region in eastern France.

 It is situated northeast of Lyon, with which it forms the heart of the second-largest metropolitan area in France after that of Paris.
-Villeurbanne is the second-largest commune in the metropolitan area of Lyon and the 20th most populated in France.
+Villeurbanne is the second-largest commune in the metropolitan area of Lyon and the 20th most populated in France, and the most populous commune that is neither a prefecture nor a sub-prefecture.
 In 2013, Villeurbanne was elected the city with the best administration of France, which attracts more and more people.

 History

 The current location of downtown Villeurbanne is known to have been inhabited as far back as 6000 BC.
 Its current name comes from a Gallo-Roman farming area, established at about the same time as Lyon (then Lugdunum) and known as the Villa Urbana ("town house").
 It would then become Urbanum, then Villa Urbane and, ultimately, Villeurbanne.

 Villeurbanne has belonged to the kingdom of France since 1349.
 It was then separated from La Guillotière (A former city lately incorporated into Lyon as the 3rd, 6th, 7th and 8th Arrondissement) by the river La Rize, a former branch of the Rhône River.

 Until the 19th century, the city was merely a patchwork of distinct villages separated by fields and undeveloped land.
 These villages have mostly survived, and nowadays form the neighborhoods of Charpennes, Cusset, Croix-Luizet, Maisons-Neuves, etc.

 With the industrial era, Villeurbanne's economy soared: the textile industry was the first to bloom, followed by mechanical and chemical ones.
 The factories lured in numerous immigrants, most notably from Italy.